HaithamLeo/accessibility-ui/README.md

-# ♿ accessibilityUI: React Accessibility Widget
+# ♿ @rihal/accessibility-ui: React Accessibility Widget

-**accessibilityUI** is a React component that brings an advanced accessibility interface to your web app, empowering users with a suite of usability tools.
+**@rihal/accessibility-ui** is a React component that brings an advanced accessibility interface to your web app, empowering users with a suite of usability tools.

 ---